wearekuva/oui/README.md

 ### What on earth is @annotate?
 @annotate is a decorator.
 It's part of the [es7 specification](https://github.com/wycats/javascript-decorators), and yes it's still only a proposal.
-Having said that decorators are just syntactic sugar, so you can still do the same thing in es5 land with the admittedly clunky `annotate({ min:3, max: 100 })( obj, 'num' )` If, however you want to go all es7, drop `babel-plugin-transform-decorators-legacy` or similar in your transform pipeline.
+Having said that, decorators are just syntactic sugar, you can still do the same thing in es5 land with the admittedly awkward `annotate({ min:3, max: 100 })( obj, 'num' )` If, however you want to go all es7, drop `babel-plugin-transform-decorators-legacy` or similar in your transform pipeline.

-### Issues
+### FAQ

+#### Why so big?
+Well, it's built on React, and React is kinda chunky.
+Having said that, Oui is really only meant for prototyping, not for production facing sites.

+#### OK, but why React?
+It's true there are a number of great reactive libraries to choose from. deku, vue, mithril, riot.
+All of these are great, and many.
+The list goes on.
+I chose React because it's a well supported product and it's unlikely that it will stagnate.
+I don't want to be dealing with a dead dependancy next year.

 #### Where's my UI?
 For the moment, every call to Oui replaces the entire ui display.
 This means you can't